dulo-tech/xlog/README.md

 ```

 #### Loggable Interface
-The `xlog.NewLogger()` method and other New methods return an instance of
+The `xlog.New()` method and other New methods return an instance of
 the struct `xlog.DefaultLogger`, which implements the `xlog.Loggable` interface.

 ```go